kVA to Amps Calculator

 4. Use manufacturer and electrician guidance for transformer, UPS, and panel sizing.

-Estimate transformer or UPS current from a kVA rating.
+Estimate transformer current from a kVA rating.

-Compare single-phase and three-phase current.
+Compare single-phase and three-phase current for the same kVA rating.

 Understand apparent power separately from real power.